-I am a first year doctoral student in the department of Ecology and Evolutionary Biology at UC-Santa Cruz.
+I am a third year doctoral student in the department of Ecology and Evolutionary Biology at UC-Santa Cruz.
 I am working with Drs.
 Don Croll and Bernie Tershy in the Coastal Conservation Action Lab.
 I hope you enjoy a quick introduction to what I have accomplished and aim to achieve.
 Sincerely, Diana M. Ruiz

 September, 2013, Return to California after 3 months in Madagascar, including 2 months of humpback whale research with CétaMada!

 June, 2013, Honored to join the Board of Directors for Audubon Canyon Ranch!

 April, 2013, Poster presentation on fission events in spotted hyenas at the Undergraduate Science Research Conference, Mills College

 March 2013, Confirmed to join the department of Ecology and Evolutionary Biology at UC-Santa Cruz with support from the Cota-Robles Fellowship!

 November, 2012, Directed Research for spring 2013 confirmed!
 This exciting project will allow me to apply my GIS skills to analyzing an extensive dataset on fission events in spotted hyenas.

 October 30th, 2012, Chlorella Growth Factor Research, All set up and fine tuning our Chlorella growth.